This post will teach you how to start a food truck business and was inspired by all of the bad advice I’ve been seeing online.

 You will want to do many things to prepare your truck.
 I would highly recommend doing as little as possible when it comes to branding at the start.

 People often get super excited and spend tons of money on shirts, expensive cups with logos, and re-wrapping their trucks.
-Well, these things are excellent for marketing, they can really suck up your initial budget.
+Well, these things are excellent for marketing, but they can really suck up your initial budget.

 What you want to focus on first is finding the most affordable day-to-day tools.
 For example, you will need things like commercial-grade blenders.
 These cost way more than the blender you use at home.